ColinCarver10/AILift/README.md

 ### Developed By:
 - [Colin Carver](https://github.com/ColinCarver10) - `University of Kentucky`, `Computer Science`

-**Similar to the [What's New in CareKit](https://developer.apple.com/videos/play/wwdc2020/10151/) WWDC20 video, this app syncs between the AppleWatch (setting the flag `isSyncingWithCloud` in `Constants.swift` to  `isSyncingWithCloud = false`.
-Different from the video, setting `isSyncingWithCloud = true` (default behavior) in the aforementioned files syncs iOS and watchOS to a Parse Server.**

 ParseCareKit synchronizes the following entities to Parse tables/classes using [Parse-Swift](https://github.com/parse-community/Parse-Swift):

 - [x] OCKTask <-> Task